 The EOC’s team has two main areas of focus – (1) equal opportunity laws and compliance and (2) Title IX and related misconduct.
 Expand each section for more details about our staff and contact information.

-As Director of the University’s Equal Opportunity and Compliance Office, Brandon Washington leads the University’s efforts to adhere to federal and state anti-discrimination laws, including but not limited to, Titles VI and VII of the Civil Rights Act of 1964, Sections 503 and 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act of 1973 and the Americans with Disabilities Act of 1990.
-Prior to joining UNC, Brandon was the Director of Equity and Title IX Coordinator at Florida Gulf Coast University in Fort Myers, Florida.
-Brandon also spent 5 years as an investigator, trainer and mediator with the U.S. Department of Education, Office for Civil Rights (OCR).
-During his time at OCR Brandon investigated over 170 federal civil rights cases.
-Brandon holds a BS in Business Administration from the University of South Carolina, a MBA from Charleston Southern University and a J.D. from Florida A&M College of Law.
+As the Interim Associate Vice Chancellor of the University’s Equal Opportunity and Compliance Office, Elizabeth Hall leads the University’s efforts to adhere to federal and state anti-discrimination laws, including but not limited to, Titles VI and VII of the Civil Rights Act of 1964, Sections 503 and 504 of the Rehabilitation Act of 1973, the Age Discrimination in Employment Act of 1973 and the Americans with Disabilities Act of 1990.

 Contact Adrienne: firstname.lastname@example.org, (919) 962-7177

-As senior EO compliance consultant, Camille Brooks prepares and manages the University’s state and federal Equal Employment Opportunity Plan, including researching, compiling, and analyzing incumbency and labor market data.
-She develops and facilitates a variety of campus-wide equal opportunity based training courses and is responsible for developing and managing the University EEO Officers program, Veteran’s program, and related outreach activities.
+As Senior EO Compliance Consultant, Camille is responsible for the proactive analysis, development, implementation, and administration of the Universities Equal Employment Opportunity Plans, EEO policies and procedures for compliance.
+She serves as Deputy ADA Coordinator by assisting the ADA Coordinator in ensuring compliance with federal and state laws and regulations pertaining to individuals with disabilities; facilitates ADA accommodations for faculty and staff, facilitates training and provides support, guidance and assistance regarding ADA-related policy and procedure.
+She also develops and facilitates a variety of campus-wide equal opportunity- based training courses.
 Camille is a graduate of UNC’s ULEAD program and has more than 20 years of experience in human resource management, equal employment opportunity and professional development in higher education, and healthcare.
 She has her B.S. in Human Resources from California State University, Long Beach and her M.B.A. from California State University, Dominguez Hills.

 Contact Camille: email@example.com, (919) 966-1549